-Many think of bitcoin as an investment and rightly so, it has grown from being worth fractions of a penny to being worth hundreds of dollars in a few short years.
-Price fluctuations have made it a popular commodity to trade both in the futures market and in real time.
-Bitcoin now easily surpasses $100 million in daily trading volume on a regular basis.
-This type of volume has driven a large need for liquidity in the market — essentially, bitcoin loaned to a margin account so that active traders can increase the size of their positions.
+Many people think of Bitcoin as an investment and rightly so, it has grown from being worth fractions of a penny to being worth thousands of dollars in mere years.
+Price fluctuations have made it a popular commodity to trade both in the spot and futures markets.
+Bitcoin's daily trading volume reaches many billions USD nowadays.
+This type of volume has driven a large need for liquidity in the market — essentially, bitcoin loaned to margin accounts so that active traders could increase the size of their positions.
 If you do not want to engage in speculative trading using bitcoin.
 Many popular exchanges now let their users offer

 In this tutorial, you will learn how to loan bitcoin out to margin traders on some of the more popular exchanges.
 You will see the actual

 Bitfinex is one of the most established exchanges running today.
 It is composed of two legal entities — BFXNA Inc. and BFXWW Inc. Both are operated by a single parent company (iFinex Inc.), are registered in British Virgin Islands, and do business out of Hong Kong.
 It has a stellar reputation and lots of volume.
 Volume is the key to putting your bitcoin to work for you.
 The more trading people want to do, the more likely they are to borrow your funds to do so.
 Bitfinex has the volume to keep your bitcoin actively loaned and earning interest.

 Setting up an account with Bitfinex is simple.
 You will be asked for a username, email address, and password of your choice.
 Enter this information, verify your account by following the link in the email Bitfinex sends, and then your account will become activated.

 Once you have logged into your account, the homepage can be used to deposit bitcoin.
 The link is at the